deriveitCreator/deriveit/README.md

     - `layout.tsx`
     - `page.tsx`
     - `components`: stores some home-page components
-    - `designs`: this folder stores all the different designs for the homepage; this folder only stores local components.
+    - `mainStyles`: this folder stores all the different designs for the main part of the homepage.
+By 'main part', I mean excluding footer.
     - `footerStyles`: store info about footer (which is global)
     - `[topic]`: when you select a particular topic in the home page, this is the folder you are routed to.
     - `infoStore`: store website info that is not found in other folders; all the article content is stored here.